A Comprehensive Guide To Georgia EV Tax Credits, Rebates & Charging Incentives

 Three utilities in Georgia offer EV incentives in the form of bill credits, making it easier for you save on your electric vehicle purchase.

-The Carroll Electric Membership Cooperative offers a Drive Free for a Year program.
-You can qualify by purchasing a new battery electric vehicle, and you’ll earn a $30 monthly energy credit during your first year of EV ownership, totaling $360 in energy savings for the year.
+Carroll Electric Membership Cooperative offers a Drive Free for a Year program.
+You can qualify by purchasing a new battery electric vehicle, and you’ll earn a $30 monthly energy credit during your first year of EV ownership, totaling $360 in savings for the year.

-The Snapping Shoals EMC offers a similar EV incentive.
+Snapping Shoals EMC offers a similar EV incentive.
 This program applies to new purchases and leases and offers a $30 monthly credit, intended to cover the cost of charging your EV during your first year of ownership.

 Tri-County EMC residential customers can also benefit from incentives by qualifying for the EV365 program, which provides a $30 monthly bill credit during the first year of EV ownership.